overture-stack/website/markdown/documentation/dms/installation/verify/index.md

 ![Entity](../../assets/ego-first-user.png 'Ego First User')

-7. From the left navigation, click **Groups** and verify that the `dms` application has been created.
+7. From the left navigation, click **Applications** and verify that the `dms` application has been created.

 8. Click **Edit** on the `dms` application and in the **ERROR REDIRECT URI** field, enter: